rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 represents an actual value in the range, or a fake "identity" element (that callers may get as a result when the range is empty).

-We do not propose `reduce_first` here, only outline arguments against and for adding it.
+We do not propose `reduce_first` here; we just outline arguments against and for adding it.

 #### Arguments against `reduce_first`